isabelmarx/isabelmarx/README.md

 <div align="center">

-Hi, my name is Isabel Marx, I live in Santiago, Chile, and am currently studying Electrical Engineering, with my eyes set on being a Machine Learning Engineer and a Data Scientist🤩.
+Hi, my name is Isabel Marx, I live in Santiago, Chile, and am currently studying Electrical Engineering, with my eyes set on being a Machine Learning Engineer and a Data Scientist 🤩

 </div>